openedx/event-bus-kafka/README.rst

 *****************

 Contributions are very welcome.
-Please read `How To Contribute <https://github.com/openedx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
+Please read `How To Contribute <https://github.com/openedx/.github/blob/master/CONTRIBUTING.md>`_ for details.
-Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for all Open edX projects.

 The pull request description template should be automatically applied if you are creating a pull request from GitHub.
 Otherwise you can find it at `PULL_REQUEST_TEMPLATE.md <.github/PULL_REQUEST_TEMPLATE.md>`_.